wwang487/UAV-MMI/README.md

 pip install requirements.txt
 ```

-The code was tested in Python 3.9, other version of Python should be supported, but please install the packages compatible with your Python version.
+The code was tested in Python 3.9.
+The code should also work with other Python versions, but please install the packages compatible with your Python version.

 ## Data preparation